 The Irrefutable Law of Crazy

-We all want to run an orderly home, and we should!
-God calls us to be keepers of the home, and it’s a good, godly thing to want to keep it well.
+You want to run an orderly home, and you should!
+God has called you to be the keeper of your home, and it’s a good, godly thing to want to keep it well.

 But if you’re going to enjoy these short years of motherhood, you have to accept the fact that these long days are going to be filled with all kinds of unpredictable, messy, and crazy.